D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Experiments and Analysis

-\textbf{Implementation. } In our principal experiment, we set the gate coefficient $g = 100$ for layer-level operations, as determined by the statistics in Figure~\ref{fig: var}.
-With the help of grid search, the scaling factor $\alpha$ was set to $2 \sim 4$, and the $\beta$ for EMA threshold merging was set to $0.5 \sim 0.9$.
-The number of top $N$ important tokens and the recent token $M$ are based on the ratio of $L_{\text{prompt}}$, typically $N:M = 3:1$, with $N+M = rL$.
-The parameter $r$ varied across settings, including values such as 0.2, 0.4, and 0.8.
+\textbf{Implementation. } In our principal experiment, we select the $\beta$ value for EMA threshold merging from the range $0.5 \sim 0.9$.
+The hyperparameter experiment in Appendix~\ref{sec: hyper-parameter} shows that $\beta = 0.7$ achieves optimal performance.
+Additionally, the number of top $N$ important tokens and the recent token $M$ are typically set as $N = 3:1$, with $N + M + T = \alpha_{l} \cdot S$.
+The overall KV cache compression ratio $\rho$ varies across different settings, including values such as 0.2, 0.4, and 0.8.
 All experiments were conducted on NVIDIA A100 80GB GPUs.
-Further details on implementation and additional ablations are provided in Section~\ref{Ablation}.
+Further details on implementation and the determination of hyperparameters are provided in Appendix~\ref{sec: appendix_implement} and Appendix~\ref{sec: hyper-parameter}, respectively.